sscholbe/monte-carlo/README.md

 Since we need to generate standard normally distributed samples, but _xoroshiro_ only generates uniformly distributed samples, I'm using the [Box-Muller-transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) to create two standard normally distributed samples out of two uniformly distributed samples.

-For the generation of multivariate normally distributed samples, I'm computing the lower triangular matrix of the Cholesky decomposition of the covariance matrix once at startup.
-Multiplied with a standard normally distributed sample (generated using the previous methods), this produces a multivariate normally distributed sample with the given covariance.
+For the generation of multivariate normally distributed samples, I'm computing the lower triangular matrix of the Cholesky decomposition of the covariance matrix once at startup in the application.
+Multiplied with a standard normally distributed sample (generated using the previous methods) on the PE, this produces a multivariate normally distributed sample with the given covariance.
 I compute the lower triangular matrix using the [Cholesky-Banachiewicz algorithm]( https://en.wikipedia.org/wiki/Cholesky_decomposition#The_Cholesky%E2%80%93Banachiewicz_and_Cholesky%E2%80%93Crout_algorithms).

 ### How to make it run absurdly fast